Smoking causes lung cancer and damages healthy lungs

 • Alcohol makes it easier for tobacco toxins to enter cells

-• Combined exposure significantly increases oral cancer risk
+• Significantly increases oral and throat cancer risk

-• Up to 62% of mouth cancer cases in India are linked to alcohol + tobacco use
+Studies show up to 62% of oral cancer cases in India are linked to combined use.

 Early Warning Signs You Should Not Ignore